 Look at other electrician resume samples to see how to list your entries.
-You’ll start with your most recent academic achievement and work backwards from there.
+You’ll start with your most recent academic achievement and work backward from there.

 How to Write the Electrician Work Experience Section

 For electricians who have been independent contractors, you want to write your work experience section so that there don’t appear to be any gaps in employment.
-One way of doing this is creating an entry in which you list “self employed” as the company.
-In the details, you can write about important projects you worked on, client satisfaction rates, types of work you completed and soft skills.
+One way of doing this is by creating an entry in which you list “self-employed” as the company.
+In the details, you can write about important projects you worked on, client satisfaction rates, types of work you completed, and soft skills.
 Be sure to look for electrician resume samples of other independent contractors for more ideas.

 Action Verbs to Include in Your Electrician Work Experience Section

 When crafting the descriptions in your work experience section, you’ll want to start each point with an action verb to inspire confidence and prove your expertise.
 Look for examples in electrician resume samples to get ideas.
 The following list can also help you get started.

 To fully round out your resume, you’ll want to include a skills section for listing any other qualifications that make you a good candidate for the position you want.
 The items you list can come from any point in your career, whether it’s schooling, work experience, or other activities that helped you become a better electrician.

 The skills sections of electrician resume samples will show you how to format the listing of these items.
 You can use simple bullet points with short phrases, or you can go into more detail with brief sentence fragments in a functional resume.

 Take a look at the following examples to see types of skills that are acceptable to include.